bartvandebiezen/css-conventions/css-conventions.md

 - Trim trailing spaces or tabs.
 - Align prefixes.
 - Add an empty line at end of file.

+## Declarations

+### All declarations should end with a semi-colon.
+Even the last declaration within a rule.

+- Makes it easier to reorder declarations.
+- Removing the last semi-colon is needles optimization.
+Automate this with the compiler.

 ## Naming